 You may need to practice this part of his dog crate training many times during the day, gradually increasing the time you stay out of the room and he stays locked inside.

-Eventually, you'll be able to leave your pet alone inside his crate for a few hours, if necessary.
+With practice (and patience) you will be able to leave your pet alone inside his crate for a few hours, if necessary.

 You may like to try using some basic commands while you're crate training your dog and he's inside his cage.